Intro

 The Hidden Cost of DIY Contracts

-Clients often had to draft or review contracts on their own, usually by copy-pasting terms or relying on messy email threads with no legal support.
+Clients were often left to draft or review contracts on their own, usually by copy-pasting terms or relying on fragmented email threads without legal guidance.

-I saw an opportunity to fix this with intuitive, legally guided tools that could streamline the process, reduce friction, and give both sides more confidence in working together.
+I saw an opportunity to solve this by introducing intuitive, legally guided tools that streamlined the process, reduced friction, and gave both sides greater confidence and clarity when working together.

 Compliance Was an Afterthought

-Clients were worried about misclassifying freelancers or violating local labor laws, but most platforms offered no safeguards to prevent it.
+Clients were increasingly worried about misclassifying freelancers or violating local labor laws, yet most platforms offered no built-in safeguards to prevent it.

-Without built-in checks, alerts, or legal guidance, users faced the risk of fines, reputational damage, or even business bans.
-These risks made companies hesitant to scale their freelance programs.
+Without clear checks, alerts, or legal guidance, users faced serious risks, fines, reputational damage, or even business bans.
+These uncertainties made companies hesitant to scale their freelance programs, despite growing demand.

-I started to see compliance not as red tape, but as a core UX layer, one that could build trust and open doors to enterprise adoption.
+That’s when I began to see compliance not as red tape, but as a critical UX layer, one that could build trust, reduce fear, and unlock enterprise adoption by making global hiring feel safer and more scalable.

 Define